SENATE ELECTORAL TRIBUNAL

-(1) Attend sessions of the Tribunal and, whenever necessary, of its divisions or communities, and keep the minutes thereof which shall comprise a clear and succinct account of all business transacted;
+(1) Attend sessions of the Tribunal and, whenever necessary, of its divisions or committees, and keep the minutes thereof which shall comprise a clear and succinct account of all business transacted;

-(2) Receive all pleadings and other documents properly presented, indicating on each document the date and time of its filing and furnishing each Member a copy thereof;
+(2) Receive all pleadings and other documents properly presented, indicating on such document the date and time of its filing and furnishing each Member a copy thereof;

 (3) Keep a judicial docket wherein shall be entered in chronological order the contests and cases brought before the Tribunal and the proceedings had therein;

 (5) Certify under his signature and the seal of the Tribunal all notices, orders, resolutions, and decisions of the Tribunal;

 (6) Execute the orders, resolutions, decisions and processes issued by the Tribunal;

 (7) Keep a judgment book containing a copy of each decision and final order or resolution rendered by the Tribunal in the order of their dates, and a Book of Entries of Judgment containing in chronological order entries of the dispositive portion of all decisions and final orders or resolutions of the Tribunal;